-Entrance requirements for the basic Master of Science in Christian Psychological Studies are the same as for the M.A. degrees; however, the Applied Practice specialization requires that the student be licensed in a counseling profession or concurrently enrolled in a program leading to such licensure.
-Students seeking to enroll in the M.S. degree with a specialization in Applied Practice concurrently with another counseling program must apply directly to the other institution in addition to Richmont.
-Admission to the M.S.
-Applied Practice program is contingent upon acceptance into the other graduate school.
+Entrance requirements for the basic Master of Science in Christian Psychological Studies are the same as for the M.A. degrees.
 For those who have completed a graduate counseling degree (or M.Div. equivalent), the GRE may be waived if the graduate GPA is 3.0 or above.